Wilms' tumour in children

 Side effects of treatment for Wilms’ tumourBack to top

-Treatment for Wilms' tumour often causes side effects.
+Treatment for Wilms’ tumour often causes side effects.
 Your child’s doctor will discuss this with you before treatment starts.
-Side effects can include feeling sick (nausea) and being sick (vomiting), hair loss, bruising and bleeding, tiredness, diarrhoea and an increased risk of infection.
+Many side effects are expected, can be managed effectively and are reversible.
+Side effects can include feeling sick (nausea) and being sick (vomiting), hair loss, bruising and bleeding, tiredness, diarrhoea, and an increased risk of infection.
+Less common effects may include impact on the heart, kidneys, and liver.

 Late side effects